BryceVandegrift/website/content/blog/ffmpeg-video-calls.md

 {{< video src="/p/cameracast.webm" >}}

-[^1]: In fact, the creator of FFmpeg, Fabrice Bellard, also made QEMU and the Tiny C Compiler (TCC) all of which are very widely used pieces of software that are very well made.
+[^1]: In fact, the creator of FFmpeg, Fabrice Bellard, also made QEMU and the Tiny C Compiler (TCC) both of which are very widely used pieces of software that are very well made.